-Earlier this week, I resurrected a post I had done two years ago on the benefits of going away to seminary.
-It was a pretty big hit, so I thought I would resurrect a couple of other posts from that series on Training Up Pastors.
+Earlier this week, see I resurrected a post I had done two years ago on the benefits of going away to seminary.
+It was a pretty big hit, stuff so I thought I would resurrect a couple of other posts from that series on Training Up Pastors.

 I went to Bible college specifically to learn how to be a pastor.
 I took classes in Bible, theology, homiletics, counseling, Christian education, etc. The quintessential class that was to prepare us for ministry was Pastoral Theology.